Live Blog Game 2 action

 The fans want to get the party started, but the Canes are still not on the scoreboard.

-It's 0-0 but the Canes are starting to put in the pressure.
-They had five shots on goal since my last post, by Vegas goalie Carter Hart has been sharp.
+It's 0-0 but the Canes are starting to put on the pressure.
+They had five shots on goal since my last post, but Vegas goalie Carter Hart has been sharp.

 Still, it looks like the Canes are finding their game and this place is rocking now.